 This festival is also celebrated in the Wheel of the Year to honour the Celtic God of Light, “Lugh” – hence the name “Lughnasadh”.
 Lugh is the archetypal Sun God (who reached his zenith at Midsummer Solstice), and who now transfers his waning power into the grain to be ultimately sacrificed when the grain is harvested.
 This season is not only a time to celebrate life and abundance but also to reflect upon harvest and death, the complete cycle of life.

-Today we have many pubs named for John Barleycorn – an obvious tip of the hat to the ale and whiskey served therein!
+Today we have many pubs named for John Barleycorn – an obvious tip of the hat to the ale and whisky served therein!
 Whether we are aware of him or not, this ancient deity is indelibly engraved upon our collective psyche.

 Representing the Divine Feminine aspect of nature we have the “Grain Goddess” who is honoured as the Queen of Abundance.
-The first harvest is acknowledged as the fruit of the union of the Earth Goddess and Sun King at Beltane.
+The first harvest is acknowledged as the fruit of the union of the May Queen and Sun King at Beltane.
 The present harvest holds at its heart the seed of all future harvests, just as the Goddess carries the seed of the Sun God for the New Year within her.

 The First Cut of the Harvest

 The first cut of the harvest was of supreme importance.
 Up until quite recently, in some areas of Scotland, the first cut was made on Lammas Day.
 In a ritual called “Iolach Buana”, the whole family dressed in their Sunday best and would to go into the fields where the head of the family faced the sun and cut the first handful of corn with a sickle.
 He would then put the corn sun-wise around his head three times whilst thanking the god of the harvest for:

 wool and clothing,

 and peace and plenty.”